aleph2c/learning_xslt_with_python/README.md

 to C, so it can be used with C/C++, PHP and Python.
 There are some problems with this library:

-- The ``saxonche`` library's documentation is incomplete and wrong.
+- The ``saxonche`` library's documentation is incomplete and incorrect.
 If you try to follow their instructions your program won't run.
 But their are working versions of their python examples in the ``/oneal`` folder of this repo.

-- The error messages from incorrect xsl compilations are turned off by default in ``saxonche``.
+- Error messages from incorrect xsl compilations are turned off by default in ``saxonche``.
 It took me a while to understand that saxon produces nice compiler errors (Michael Kay talks about this in his interviews), but if you use ``saxonche`` all you see is "there was a compiler error" when you make a mistake.
-This isn't that helpful if you are trying to learn XSLT.
+This is not helpful if you are trying to learn XSLT.
   (this package uses a Java version of the saxon technology to provide compiler errors, see below).